lkesteloot/unsong/unsong.md

 “I THINK IT IS VERY SURPRISING THAT THE MOST DIRE THREAT TO THE WORLD IS PROPHESIED ALSO TO BE ITS REDEEMER.
 TAKEN TOGETHER WITH ISAIAH 53:12 STATING THAT THE MESSIAH WILL BE NUMBERED AMONG THE GREAT TRANSGRESSORS, IT PRESENTS A VERY UNUSUAL VIEW OF SIN AND REDEMPTION.”

 “It has to be a special type of surprising.
-Uh….why don’t we get back to the lesson.”
+Uh... why don’t we get back to the lesson.”

 “OKAY.
 LAST WEEK I SAID YOUR HOMEWORK ASSIGNMENT WAS TO TO LEARN EVERY LANGUAGE.
 DID YOU COMPLETE IT?”